uccser/cs-field-guide/text/formal-languages/formal-languages-en.md

 - [strings](glossary.html#strings) that end with "ab"
 - [strings](glossary.html#strings) that start with "ab" and end with "ba", and only have "b" in the middle (e.g. "abba", "abbbbba")

+{comment}

 .. xTCB provide answers/hints for teachers

-.. only:: teachers or dev

- .. admonition:: For teachers
+{comment end}

+{teacher}

 The following solutions are for the smallest/simplest way to represent the above languages, but students may come up with others that are valid.
 To check them, try examples of strings that are both accepted and not accepted.
 [Solutions to the above yet to be provided --- contact Tim Bell if you need them and we will prioritise this]

+{teacher end}

+{comment}

 .. xtcb at some stage we might offer a rigorous checker for this? or minimise their solution and see if the same as a minimum of the solution

+{comment end}

 For the FSA(s) that you construct, check that they accept valid input, but also make sure they reject invalid input.

-.. only:: teachers or dev

- .. admonition:: For teachers
+{teacher}

 Checking that invalid input fails is important --- otherwise a student could make an FSA that accepts any input, and it will pass on all tests.
 Students will need to think of examples that exercise different parts of the FSA to show that it doesn't give false positive or false negative results.

+{teacher end}

 Here are some more sequences of characters that you can construct FSAs to detect.
 The input [alphabet](glossary.html#alphabet) is more than just "a" and "b", but you don't need to put in a transition for every possible character in every state, because an FSA can automatically reject an input if it uses a character that you haven't given a transition for.
 Try doing two or three of these: